morrownr/USB-WiFi/README.md

 	* [ CONTROL_PORT_OVER_NL80211 ]: control port over nl80211
 WPA3 supported: Yes
 ```
-Review by Nick - The DM-Digital USB WiFi adapter has proven to be a solid little adapter that has good range for a little adapter with a 2 dBi antenna.
+Review by Nick - The DM-Digital USB WiFi adapter has proven to be a solid little adapter that has short to medium range (2 dBi antenna.)
 It runs cool.
 The driver only supports managed (client) mode and monitor mode.
-It appears the product was designed this way to keep costs low.
+It appears the product was designed for limited function to keep costs low.
 I have tested both supported modes extensively and they work well.
-This adapter is a low cost product but appears to be a quality product that performs well.
+This adapter is a low cost product but appears to be of reasonable quality.
 The functionality of this adapter and driver will work for many use cases.
-Recommended.

 Amazon -$5 USD - [Zibo Mini USB Wifi Wireless Adapter, 150Mbps](https://www.amazon.com/Zibo-Wireless-Adapter-150Mbps-Supports/dp/B00RBBUQLE)